ANT1: Controversy

 In July 2022, following the assassination of Shinzo Abe, a news segment on ANT1 TV Greece shared the same images of Hideo Kojima, identifying him as the alleged killer.
-ANT1 TV Greece took down the video on Friday, but the story caused major controversy as it became viral globally.
-The mistake first started going viral after French far-right politician Damien Rieu tweeted pictures of Kojima in response to another politician’s tweet about the assassination.
+ANT1 TV Greece took down the video on July 8 (when Abe was killed), but the story caused major controversy as it became viral globally.
+The mistake first started going viral after French far-right politician Damien Rieu tweeted pictures of Kojima in response to another politician's tweet about the assassination.
 The 4chan post used a photo of Kojima and falsely labelled him as a "left-wing extremist" with a criminal record.
 In response, Hideo Kojima threatened to sue over false posts, stating that he "strongly condemns the spread of fake news and rumours that convey false information".

 Slogans

 ANT1 has had various slogans over the years including: